-Caleb Buckley talks about himself and his Passion Project.
+Caleb Buckley talking about himself and his Passion Project.

 I am 15 years old and I have been training Capoeira for 7 years.
 My Capoeira Mestre (Master) Edval Santos has strongly recommended that I need to see, experience and understand the origins of Capoeira.
 To be a success in Capoeira you must share your knowledge and skills with others.
 In 2007, Mestre Edval Santos brought two Masters from Brazil to Melbourne, Mestres Boa Gente and Alfredo.
 Within a very short time I learnt new skills and discovered new forms of Capoeira.
 I came to realise that if I could learn so much in only two weeks, I would gain invaluable knowledge and skills if I were to spend time in Brazil living amongst the highly qualified and respected Masters.
 The time I have spent with my Mestre Edval Santos (Collingwood) and Mestres Alfredo and Boa Gente ignited my inspiration for this project.